 When applying the limits below all pension lump sums (from all Revenue approved pension plans) taken since 7 December 2005 are aggregated in determining how the current lump sum is taxed.
+With effect from 01/01/2023 pension lump sums from foreign pension plans also count towards these limits.
 The amounts are as follows:

-- first €200,000 is tax free - next €300,000 at the standard rate of income tax (20%) but not PRSI or USC.
+- first €200.000 is tax free - next €300,000 at the standard rate of income tax (20%) but not PRSI or USC.
 The standard rate income tax (20%) paid under this rule is available as a credit against tax due where pension benefits exceed the lifetime pensions limit (see 'Pension accumulation rules' above) - balance liable to marginal rate income tax, USC and PRSI.
 The marginal rate income tax paid is not available as a credit against tax due where pension benefits exceed the lifetime pensions limit